prahladyeri/resume/README.md

 ### Freelance Software Developer (Dec 2013 – Present)

-- Ongoing Software Development on Fiverr/Freelancer.com/Upwork
+- Ongoing Software Development on Fiverr/Freelancer.com/Upwork.
-Development of Web Applications.
 - Back end development using Python, PHP and various frameworks like Flask, Django, Symfony and CodeIgniter.
 - Front end development using Bootstrap, jQuery, HTMl/CSS/JavaScript.
 - Extensive use of libraries and APIs.